 What is disaster assistance?

 - Assistance for losses that are not covered by insurance.

 - Only available in counties with federally declared disasters.

 - Intended to help with critical expenses, not to restore a property to its condition before a disaster.

 - Mostly in the form of loans administered by the Small Business Administration (SBA) to home renters, homeowners, and businesses.

-- Some assistance is available through FEMA’s Individuals and Households Program for temporary housing, home repair, replacement, and, in rare instances, permanent or semi-permanent construction.
+- Housing assistance is available through FEMA’s Individuals and Households Program for temporary housing, home repair, replacement, and, in rare instances, permanent construction.